pietrodileo/howlong/README.md

   If you installed the app manually in `/Applications`, remove `/Applications/HowLong.app` instead.

-- **Linux:** the bootstrapper installs the AppImage at `~/.local/bin/howlong`:
+- **Linux:** The bootstrapper installs the AppImage at `~/.local/bin/howlong`:

   ```bash
   rm -f "$HOME/.local/bin/howlong"
   ```

-These actions remove the application only.
-The workspace, estimates, and settings remain on disk.
-Delete those separately only when you intentionally want a complete data reset.
+These commands remove only the application.
+Your workspace, estimates, and settings remain on disk.
+Delete them separately only if you want to reset all application data.

 # New in v0.7.1

-Version 0.7.1 adds a redesigned settings experience alongside the safe, user-controlled update path for the desktop app:
+Version 0.7.1 adds redesigned settings and a safe, user-controlled update path for the desktop app:

-- Settings are organized into focused, collapsible groups with a search filter.
+- Settings use focused, collapsible groups with a search filter.
 - Workspace, estimate, planning, and application options use clearer summaries and full-width controls.
-- Planning and Analytics empty states now offer the same **New Estimate**, **Open File**, and **Go to Library** actions as the home screen.
+- Planning and Analytics empty states offer the same **New Estimate**, **Open File**, and **Go to Library** actions as the home screen.
-- Manager and Client presentation sections can be collapsed to keep dense estimates easier to scan.
+- Manager and Client presentation sections can be collapsed to make dense estimates easier to scan.
-- Gantt XLSX exports include `Base (days)`, `Base + CTG (days)`, and `Planned (days)` for each activity; the obsolete Planning column is no longer exported.
+- Gantt XLSX exports include `Base (days)`, `Base + CTG (days)`, and `Planned (days)` for each activity.
+The obsolete Planning column is no longer exported.
 - Planned Gantt days follow the setting that determines whether weekend days count as working days.
-- Deleting an owner from the Gantt asks for confirmation and removes that owner from all activities in the current estimate.
+- Deleting an owner from the Gantt asks for confirmation, then removes that owner from all activities in the current estimate.
 - **Settings → Updates** checks the official GitHub feed only when you click **Check for updates**.
-- Only stable releases are considered; prereleases are excluded.
+- Only stable releases are considered.
+Prereleases are excluded.
 - The panel shows the installed version, available version, release notes, download progress, and install state.
-- The updater downloads the signed artifact for the current operating system and architecture, then installs it and restarts the app when required.
+- The updater downloads the signed artifact for the current operating system and architecture, installs it, and restarts the app when required.
 - Updates go directly to the newest stable release.
-Intermediate versions are skipped, so releases must preserve or migrate existing workspace data.
+Intermediate versions are skipped, so each release must preserve or migrate existing workspace data.
-- Browser previews remain update-free; use the desktop app for update checks and installation.
+- Browser previews do not update.
+Use the desktop app to check for and install updates.

-The official platform builds and updater feed are produced by GitHub Actions from stable tags.
+GitHub Actions produces the official platform builds and updater feed from stable tags.
 See the [Build and release guide](docs/BUILD.md) for signing, release assets, tagging, forks, and troubleshooting.

 # Export outputs